wix-incubator/wix-code-docs/guides/Overview.md

 + **Access site elements**: Use the [Wix Editor Elements($w) API](https://www.wix.com/velo/reference/$w) to work with your site's elements and handle site visitor interactions.

-+ **Manage Database Collections**: Programmatically interact with your site's database collections using the [Data API](https://www.wix.com/velo/reference/wix-data).
++ **Manage database collections**: Programmatically interact with your site's database collections using the [Wix Data API](https://www.wix.com/velo/reference/wix-data).

 + **Create Custom eCommerce Solutions**: The [Wix eCommerce API](https://www.wix.com/velo/reference/wix-ecom-backend) allows you to manage your products, orders, fulfillment, and more.